 And remember: even looking at essential expenses can get you big savings.
 You could save money on cheaper home or car insurance.
 Or try to get a raise and save all the difference.

 You could even look at creative ways to earn a bit of extra money on the side to beef up your emergency fund.
-Things like taking part in focus groups, selling clothes you don’t wear anymore, or renting your spare bedroom on Airbnb, can help you easily set aside hundreds of dollars a month with a little extra effort.
+Things like taking part in focus groups for extra cash, selling clothes you don’t wear anymore, or renting your spare bedroom on Airbnb, can help you easily set aside hundreds of dollars a month with a little extra effort.

-You can find more ideas on things you can easily save on in this post.
+You can find more ideas on things you can easily save in this post.

 4. Save the difference

-Starting a budget is also going to help you to stay on top of your savings.
+Starting a budget is also a good idea to help you to stay on top of your savings goals.

-Don’t get discouraged by how long it’s going to take you to get there.
-And no matter how much you earn, you have no excuses: we can all learn how to save a bit of money every month.
+Don’t get discouraged by how long it will take you to get there.
+And no matter how much you earn, you have no excuses: we can all learn to save a bit of money every month, even if it’s a small amount.

-Even if you can only save $15 a week at the end of the year you will have $780 in your emergency fund.
+Even if you can only save $15 a week, you will have $780 in your emergency fund at the end of the year.
 That’s a big difference from having $0.

 You can get there one little step at a time!